 Floorseal Black Spot Remover Plus is suitable for removing black spot lichens from natural stone, brick, concrete and block pavers.
 To carry out lichen removal from a patio, you simply need dwell time and agitation to achieve optimal results.

 Black spot lichens which have formed on Indian sandstone, York sandstone and concrete can be particularly difficult to remove.
 They are highly resistant to pressure washing, therefore, a cleaning agent is always required.

 Please carry out a test patch to assess the dwell time required to remove the black spot on your patio.
-Each patio will be different, some black spot may have only recently formed and be quite mild.
-On other patios the black spot may have taken 20 years to form.
+Each patio will be different, some black spots may have only recently formed and be quite mild.
+On other patios, the black spot may have taken 20 years to form.
 The dwell time required is obviously going to be different for those differing scenarios.

 What is black spot?